Illinois Mini Rex Club Mission:

 The Mini Rex is a small, compact, fancy breed with the maximum show weight being 4 1/2 lbs for a Senior Doe and 4 1/4 lbs for a Senior Buck.

 Their distinct, velvety fur has helped make them the popular breed in America today.

-Mini Rex are currently showable in the following varieties: Black, Blue, Blue Eyed White, Broken Group, Castor, Chinchilla, Chocolate, Himilayan, Lilac, Lynx, Opal, Otter, Red, Sable Point, Seal, Silver Marten, Smoke Pearl, Tortoise, White.
+Mini Rex are currently showable in the following varieties: Black, Blue, Blue Eyed White, Broken Group, Castor, Chinchilla, Chocolate, Himalayan, Lilac, Lynx, Opal, Otter, Red, Sable, Sable Point, Seal, Silver Marten, Smoke Pearl, Tortoise, White.